MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

      </xsd:element>
 ```

-An **Event** is an empty element, and it has two attributes:
+An **Event** is an empty element, and it has the following attributes:

-1. **Name**: This is the unique name of an event.
+- **Name**: This is the unique name of an event.
 The only supported event in the **ObjectControlConfiguration** is the Load event.
 This event is triggered when the page is first loaded.

-2. **Handler**: This is the unique name of a handler.
+- **Handler**: This is the unique name of a handler.
 When the event is triggered, usually a program method is called to handle the change of the state of the control.
 The following cases are not supported:

    - Removing an existing handler from an existing control.
    - Creating a new handler.